 Brief History of Tang Soo Do

 Korea's geographical position between China and Japan means that it has often been at risk from invasion, and colonisation.
 The most recent colonisation was by the Japanese who ruled Korea during much of the early twentieth century and until the end of the Second World War in 1945.
-This means that its fighting arts have been heavily influenced by Chinese and Japanese fighting systems.
+Protracted periods of occupation by the Chinese and Japanese therefore impacted greatly upon Korea's culture.
+Korea's fighting arts have consequently been heavily influenced by Chinese and Japanese fighting systems.

-The Japanese occupation was a difficult time for Koreans.
-They were prohibited from practicing most martial arts with the exception of Kendo and Judo.
+During the most recent Japanese occupation, Koreans were prohibited from practicing most martial arts with the exception of Kendo and Judo.
 The restriction on practicing martial arts did result in resurgence in interest in traditional Korean empty hand systems though.
-These systems included Su-Bak and Taek-Kyon which were being practiced underground until the emergence of the first official Karate schools during 1943.
+These systems included Su-Bak and Tae-Kyun which were being practiced underground until the emergence of the first official Karate schools during 1943.

 One practitioner of martial arts during the Japanese occupation was the founder of Tang Soo Do Moo Duk Kwan; Grand Master Hwang Kee.
 He studied martial arts and practiced alone from 1921 until 1936.
-During 1936 he met Master Yang while working on the railroad in Manchuria.
-He subsequently studied the martial art of Kuk Sool with Master Yang until he returned to Seoul in August of 1937.
+In 1936 he met a Kung Fu Master called Yang Kuk Jin while working on the railroad in Manchuria.
+He subsequently studied the martial arts of Tai Chi and Tan Tui with Master Yang until he returned to Seoul in August of 1937.
 Master Hwang Kee later studied Okinawan Karate from books while working at Cho Sun Railway Bureau.

 Another famous Korean another martial artist called Lee Won Kuk studied the Shotokan style of Karate, while staying in Japan.
 He was a student of Sensei Gishin Funakoshi (a famous martial artist credited with introducing Okinawan karate to Japan) during the Second World War.
 After the war, Lee Won Kuk returned to Korea and opened his own martial arts school.
 He called his school “Tang Soo Do Chung Duk Kwan” meaning China Knife Hand, Blue Wave School.